TehMuffinMoo/ibPS/docs/Functions/BloxOne/Deploy-B1Appliance.md

 ```

 ### -ImagesPath
-Use this parameter to define the base path for images to be cached in, when using the -DownloadLatestImage parameter.
+Use this parameter to define the base path for images to be cached in when specifying the -DownloadLatestImage parameter.

 This cannot be used in conjunction with -OVAPath or -VHDPath

 ```yaml